sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 kEither.stringify(kleisliStringify("hello world")) // Kleisli: Right: hello world
 ```

 As you can see, it's exactly the same principle with inheritance or not.
-I hope all those examples have triggered your "Eureka"!
+I hope all those examples have triggered your "Eureka"! :grinning:

 Remember that it's still possible to not use `?` in your code, and replace it with the lambda types but...: